Overview & Highlights

 Trip Suitability

 In Torres del Paine all walks are optional.
 Hikes vary in length (2-8 hrs) and difficulty (some are easy and flat, others steeper and more challenging).
 All walks are linear and along good paths, so you can follow them as far as you feel comfortable.
-Your tour leader can advise about which of the trails would be most suited to you.
+Your guide can advise about which of the trails would be most suited to you.
 In Tierra del Fuego walks are also optional, and trails are undulating but not strenuous.
 Throughout the Journey, there is time to relax and explore on your own if you wish.
 Be prepared for some early mornings, and for possibly extreme weather conditions in Patagonia.

 Climate